 A long dark shadow stretched on the ground between the girls causing them to pause and look at each other with trepidation.
-They turned and saw a shape limned by the the setting sun.
+They turned and saw a shape limned by the setting sun.
 Nana stared with an expression of disbelief and exasperation at the two girls.
-She slapped a broad hand on each hip and reared back on her heels before thrusting her head forcibly forward.
+She slapped a broad hand on each hip and reared back on her heels before thrusting her head forward.
 “What in the name of the Holy Builder’s Beard are you two pixies doing!”
-Kai and Maggie stood stunned at the roar that came out of the diminutive woman’s mouth.
-They looked at each other , and back at Nana before bursting out in laughter again.
+Kai and Maggie stood stunned for a moment, at the roar that came out of the diminutive woman’s mouth.
+They looked at each other, and back at Nana before bursting out in laughter again.

 “Ok, ok you two.
 It’ll be getting dark soon.
 Off to the house with you and we’ll get you cleaned up before Master Moran gets back.”